Rapper Cardi B charged in connection with assault in New York

 The women’s attorney, Joseph Tacopina, did not immediately respond to requests for comment.

+Cardi B and fellow rapper Nicki Minaj made headlines in September after the two got into a fight that was captured on video and shared on social media during a New York Fashion Week party, continuing an ongoing feud.

-Reporting by Gina Cherelus; Editing by Bill Trott
+Reporting by Gina Cherelus; editing by Bill Trott and Jonathan Oatis